On the asymptotic dimension of the curve complex: Train tracks

 \subsubsection{Transverse measures}

 The edges of the train track are {\it branches} and the vertices are {\it switches}.
-At each switch of a generic train track $\sigma\subset \Sigma$ there are three incident half-branches.
-Two of these are tangent (i.e. determine the same unit tangent vector) and are called {\it small}, while the third is a {\it large} half-branch.
-A branch whose both half-branches are large is called {\it large}.
-If both half-branches are small then the branch is {\it small}.
+At each switch of a generic train track $\sigma\subset \Sigma$ there are three incident half branches.
+Two of these are tangent (i.e. determine the same unit tangent vector) and are called {\it small}, while the third is a {\it large} half branch.
+A branch whose both half branches are large is called {\it large}.
+If both half branches are small then the branch is {\it small}.
 Otherwise the branch is {\it mixed}.

 A {\it transverse measure} on a (generic) train track is an assignment of non-negative weights to each branch that satisfy the {\it switch equations}.
 That is, at each switch the sum of the weights of the two small half branches should be equal to the weight of the large half branch.
 A transverse measure determines a unique measured lamination on $\Sigma$.
 These are the laminations {\it carried} by $\tau$.